serverless/serverless/docs/providers/aws/guide/intro.md

 layout: Doc
 -->

-The Serverless Framework was built for easy management of your AWS Lambda functions, the events that trigger them, as well as the infrastructure resources they require.
+The Serverless Framework helps you develop and deploy your AWS Lambda functions, as we as the infrastructure resources they require.
+It's a CLI that offers structure, automation and best practices out-of-the-box, allowing you to focus on building sophisticated, event-driven, serverless architectures.

+A few things the Serverless Framework does differently than a normal application Framework are:
+* It manages your code as well as your infrastructure
+* It supports multiple lannguages (Node.js, Python, Java, and more)

 Here are the Framework's main concepts and how they pertain to AWS and Lambda...